 Florida Real Estate Appreciation Rates For 10 Years

 Florida’s housing market mirrors larger national trends, albeit with some regional variation.
 An imbalance between demand and supply has fueled rapid home appreciation across the state.
-The real estate appreciation rate in the Sunshine State in the last two years has been 33.64%.
-Considering only the most recent twelve months, Florida appreciation rates continue to be among the highest in the United States, at 24.47% percent.
-The most recent quarter's appreciation rates in FL were 5.54 percent, which amounts to an annual appreciation rate of 24.09 percent.
+The real estate appreciation rate in the Sunshine State in the last two years (2020 Q2 – 2022 Q2) has been 48.96%.
+Considering the most recent twelve months tracked by them (2021 Q2 – 2022 Q2), Florida's home appreciation rates continue to be among the highest in the United States, at 29.67% percent.

-As of June 30, 2022, the typical value of homes in Florida is $397,280 (Zillow Home Value Index).
-This value is seasonally adjusted and only includes the middle price tier of homes.
-Florida home values have grown by 34.3% over the last twelve months and 54.5% over the last twenty-four months (2 years).
+As of October 31, 2022, the typical value of homes in Florida is $406,876 (Zillow Home Value Index).
+Florida home values have grown by 25% over the last twelve months and the median days to pending is 21.

 Within Florida, Tampa Bay has one of the most overpriced housing markets in the nation, according to new research from Florida Atlantic University.
 Extremely low mortgage rates drove our red-hot housing market, particularly during the epidemic, and intensified bidding wars.
 Lakeland ranks 12th nationally, and second in the state, with homes overvalued by more than 53.2%.
 North Port-Sarasota-Bradenton is No. 17 nationally, fourth in the state at 48.9%.